AshwinKAshok/learning-management-frontend-angular/README.md

 The React and Redux based frontend client of this project can be found [here]().

+# What it does?

+The Angular client provides the frontend features to:

+* Add/remove/update courses
+* Add/remove/update Lessons under courses
+* Add/remove/update modules under lessons

 # Different parts of this project

 This project was used as a way to learn different tech stacks.
 The frontend